Brighton Freelance Developer

 A C# Dotnet Core project also making good use of SQL Server's geospatial features, CrimeRate is one of my hobby sites that uses UK open police data to map crime trends and calculate crime-related statistics at the city and town level.

-I created some interesting visualisations using Mapbox (via custom tiles made with Tippecanoe), taking crime incidence rates for each crime report in the UK, and creating interactive 3D maps that give an idea of where a given area's problem areas are found.
+I created some interesting visualisations using Mapbox and Mapbox GL (via custom tiles made with Tippecanoe), taking crime incidence rates for each crime report in the UK, and creating interactive 3D maps that give an idea of where a given area's problem areas are found.

 Taking content at scale to the next level, FairInternetReport uses the same software stack, also hosted on CentOS Linux, to analyse internet speed test data from Measurement Lab, and provide an independent and unbiased view of broadband availability across the UK, France, Germany, Italy, and Spain.